marvinkilo/KeySec/README.md

 To run the project:

-- Run npm start in sub folders
+- Run npm start in sub folders anytext,login and sametext in NodeJs folder and React_Auth0 folder
-                        1. anytext
-                        2. login
-                        3. sametext
-in NodeJs folder and React_Auth0 folder